Fort Worth, TX

 SIPs met the criteria of quality, energy efficiency, and value that were the pillars of the project's goals from the onset.
 Recommending SIPs resulted in a proven great fit and a leading example to the surrounding community.

-SIP wall thickness and core material: 5" with ESP core
+SIP wall thickness and core material: 5" with EPS core

 Certifications the project received: Energy Star